raspberrypilearning/focus-on-the-prize/en/step_1.md

 ## Introduction

-In this project you'll make a game that will help you to improve your concentration.
-You'll have to watch really carefully to try and follow the gift-box with the diamond inside while the other boxes and sprites try to distract you.
-Playing computer games can be a good way to relax and learn new skills, just make sure you balance gaming with other activities.
+In this project, you will make a game that will help you to improve your concentration.
+You will have to watch really carefully to try to follow the gift box with the diamond inside, while the other boxes and sprites try to distract you.
+Playing computer games can be a good way to relax and learn new skills — just make sure that you balance gaming with other activities.

 ### What you will make

 --- no-print ---
 Watch the box with the diamond inside as it moves around.
-When the boxes stop moving, click on the one that you think has the gift inside and see if you got it right.
+When the boxes stop moving, click on the one that you think has the diamond inside it and see if you got it right.

 <div class="scratch-preview">